You may wonder if there’s something besides medicine or behavior therapy you can do to help your child with ADHD. Can

 If you decide to try an elimination diet for ADHD, be careful.
 You don’t want to hurt your child’s overall nutrition and have them miss out on important vitamins or minerals.
 Don’t be too restrictive.

 It’s best to talk with your child's doctor before trying any ADHD treatment.
 They can help you make a healthy eating plan for your child.
 Or they can refer you to a registered dietitian who can help you with a meal plan and snack ideas.
 It’s important to consider what your child will be able to eat when they are away from home, like at school, a birthday party, summer camp, or a friend’s house.
 This can make a restrictive diet harder to follow.
 Also, consider whether the whole family, including siblings, will follow the same restrictions.

-One nutrition move that has shown promise is taking omega-3 supplements.
 Research has shown that children with ADHD have lower levels of omega-3 fatty acids in their blood than the typical child.
-As a result, some doctors recommend that they take omega-3 supplements.
-Children who were given omega-3s showed a small improvement in how severe their symptoms were when compared to children who took a placebo.
-The FDA has approved Vayarin, a "medical food" containing omega-3s, for treating ADHD.
+Some doctors recommend that they take omega-3 supplements.
+In one study, children with ADHD who were given omega-3s showed a small improvement in how severe their symptoms were, compared with children who took a placebo.